letheanVPN/documentation/docs/getting-started/dappserver/index.md

 ## Join the Decentralization Movement

 With dAppServer, user sovereignty becomes a reality, unlocking an array of possibilities for developers and users alike.
-Explore our comprehensive documentation to learn more and embark on your journey toward a decentralized future.
+Explore our comprehensive documentation to learn more and embark on your journey towards a decentralized future.

 - [API Explorer](https://dappserver.github.io/server)